But it turns out I really, really dislike custard pie.

-I got the filling from Becke over at Columbus Foodie, who used it to make a Blackberry Custard Pie.
+I got the filling from Becke over at Columbus Foodie (whose blog no longer seems to be on the internet), who used it to make a Blackberry Custard Pie.
 However, I chose not to use a traditional pie crust, but rather a crust that is pressed into the pie pan, taken from my mom’s standby blueberry pie which she got from the winner of a contest that Emeril had.

 If you like custard pie and want to try this one, I do recommend increasing the vanilla.
 We all felt it was overwhelmed by the custard itself and the blueberries.
 But here is the recipe as I made it.